sysuin/pycolordetector/README.md

 ## Contributions

-All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome. pycolordetector appreciates help from a wide range of different backgrounds.
+Work such as high level documentation or code improvements are valuable, and small improvements or fixes are always appreciated.
+If you are considering larger contributions outside the traditional coding work, please contact us at sunnysinghnitb@gmail.com.

 Issues are posted on:
 https://github.com/sunnysinghnitb/pycolordetector/issues